Cluster Management

 To generate the kubeconfig file for a cluster, execute the following command (no admin required):

-astroctl clusters generate-kubeconfig <cluster-name>
+astroctl infra k8s generate-kubeconfig <cluster-name>

 To set the context for a cluster, execute the following command (no admin required):

-astroctl clusters set-context <cluster-name>
+astroctl infra k8s set-context <cluster-name>

 📊 Check Cluster Status